I didn't much care for Sid Hooper when he first arrived in 1982. But he soon became an all-time favourite character.

 Sid was basically a bit of a dreamer, but his dreams of romance, sun-kissed beaches and untold wealth never came to anything.
 Sad, really.
 Taking up jogging in 1984 did not give him a more youthful and appealing physique.
 And when he sold used cars at the garage in 1985, the police soon came calling.

 In 1984, Sid faced the prospect of losing Mavis to that bounder Cecil Beecher-Blount.
 Mavis was sick of Sid and, on reaching sixty, decided to divorce him.
 Then Cecil sunk his hooks into her.
-Sid helped to save Mave from a fate worse than himself and Mavis stayed with him, telling him on her deathbed in 1985 that she had always loved him.
+Sid helped to save Mave from a fate worse than himself and Mavis stayed with him, telling him on her deathbed in early 1986 that she had always loved him.

 Sid was devastated by her loss.

-In 1986, the dreadful Ivy Meacher sunk her hooks into Sid.
+Later in 1986, the dreadful Ivy Meacher sunk her hooks into Sid.
 They married and left King's Oak.

 Poor Sid!